belav/csharpier/README.md

   - ~~Comments~~
   - ~~Preprocessor Directives - new lines around these are lost sometimes and should probably be preserved~~
   - ~~New lines - the goal is to preserve new lines in some areas.
 For example the lines that appear between properties will be preserved.~~
-- Multiline comments aren't properly supported yet
+- Multiline comments aren't properly supported yet - WIP
+- ~~CSharpier will happily format invalid code, which results in very strange results~~
+- CSharpier needs a mechanism to detect when formatting resulted in a lose of code - WIP
-- A few node types are missing and code for them will be lost.
+- A few node types are missing and code for them will be lost - WIP now that CSharpier can detect when it loses code
-- CSharpier will happily format invalid code, which results in very strange results
 - There is no CLI tool yet

 Try it out at [Playground](https://csharpier.bnt-studios.com)